 I became a Christian in my early teens and was blessed by two godly parents.
 When Mary and I arrived as a newly married couple in Oxfordshire, I spent a decade and more serving as a deacon and teaching secondary school age children at Abbey Baptist Church in Abingdon.
 For the last 10 years we have been involved at Magdalen Road Church Oxford teaching teenagers and more recently in the group setting up Trinity.
 My work as an agronomist has taken me around the countryside in the counties surrounding Oxford and has given me opportunities to share my faith with members of the farming community.
 I have two children Toby 27 and Naomi 24.
 I am the delighted grandfather of Benjamin, four months.

 I am the proud husband of Zoe and father to two delightful twins.
 Having studied at Oxford and enjoyed worshipping at Trinity it is now a privilege to be involved in the leadership.
-I am currently training to be a Religious Studies teacher and hope to be teaching in the Oxford area in the coming academic year.
+I am currently a Religious Studies teacher at St Edward’s School in Oxford.

 James Leverton (student worker)